Classes & Workshops

 The first documented use of the word Vermont is dated April 11, 1777.
 On that day, in Philadelphia, Thomas Young addressed a broadside "To the Inhabitants of Vermont, a Free and Independent State."
 All evidence points to .... (read more)

-The slides for the second half of this outstanding class are here.
+The slides for part 1 of the autosomal DNA class are here.

 If you are hunting for that elusive Vermont ancestor and your searches keep coming up empty maybe you haven't gotten on-board with a new tool on our website? .... (read more)

 St John, N. Bennington VT has just been added.

 All of our issues are posted online in the members only section with a search engine to help you with your research.
 Read LINKS here.